 Especially on long drives, people tend to have their minds drift off and have their bodies just automatically take over the driving.
 When this happens, drivers lose their ability to detect hazards, and they increase the response time needed to react.

-In cases where mental distractions or “zoning out” happens during long stretches of driving, the driver should make sure to take breaks.
+In cases where mental distractions or “zoning out” happen during long stretches of driving, the driver should make sure to take breaks.
 Our minds should always be fully focused on the road while driving — not focused on chores ahead or songs on the radio, or other musings.

 Conversations can be another common cause of distracted driving, where a passenger or a phone call diminishes the driver’s ability to notice risks and respond to them.
 These distractions are a particular hazard for young and inexperienced drivers.